fuerdagegen/berlin-neighborhood-clustering/README.md

 ## TL;DR

-This project builds a geospatial feature engineering and clustering pipeline to uncover latent neighborhood structure in Berlin.
+This project builds a geospatial pipeline for feature engineering and clustering to uncover latent neighborhood structure in Berlin.

 It shows that urban similarity is not fixed, but depends on user preferences.